jayd3e/not-aliens-stack/README.md

-marina-vagrant
+not-aliens-vagrant
 ==============

-Vagrant setup for marina.
+Vagrant setup for not aliens site.